scottbucher/BirthdayBot/README.md

 * `help` - View useful information about BirthdayBot.
 * `help setup` - View useful information on how to setup Birthday Bot.
 * `help config` - View useful information on how to configure Birthday Bot.
+* `help security` - View useful information on how to change how Birthday Bot handles your personal information.
 * `about` - View information about BirthdayBot.
 * `serverinfo` - View information about your server.
 * `settings` - View your server's current configuration settings.